BhuvanKapoor/Breast-Cancer-Prediction/README.md

 EDA was performed using the following techniques:

-1. Descriptive statistics: Basic statistics like mean, median, mode, and standard deviation were calculated for each feature.
-2. Correlation matrix: A correlation matrix was created to visualize the relationships between the features.
+1. Correlation matrix: A correlation matrix was created to visualize the relationships between the features.
-3. Visualization: Histograms and box plots were used to visualize the distribution of the features.
+2. Visualization: Histograms and box plots were used to visualize the distribution of the features.

 ## Model Training 📊